Quantized Visual Geometry Grounded Transformer: Experiments

 \subsection{Main Results}

-\textbf{Camera Pose Estimation.} We conduct camera pose estimation experiments using VGGT-1B~\citep{wang2025vggt} on Co3Dv2 dataset~\citep{reizenstein2021co3d}.
+\textbf{Camera Pose Estimation.} We conduct camera pose estimation experiments using VGGT-1B~\citep{wang2025vggt} on CO3Dv2 dataset~\citep{reizenstein2021co3d}.
 Following prior works~\citep{wang2025vggt}, we randomly sample 10 frames for evaluation and further expand to 20 frames for a more generalized evaluation.
 The results are presented in Tab.~\ref{tab:co3d}.
 Under the relatively simpler W8A8 setting, most quantization methods can maintain relatively good performance but inevitably experience certain performance degradation.
 Quantvggt preserves 99.9\% performance under W8A8, with AUC@30 of 89.4 and 89.5 for FP (Full Precision).
-For the more aggressive W4A4 setting, all quantization methods showed significant performance degradation, such as current SOTA method Quarot~\citep{ashkboos2024quarot} only achieving 81.6 AUC@30 under 20 frames.
+For the more aggressive W4A4 setting, all quantization methods showed significant performance degradation, such as current SOTA method QuaRot~\citep{ashkboos2024quarot} only achieving 81.6 AUC@30 under 20 frames.
 While, QuantVGGT still achieved 88.2, maintaining 98\% of the model's performance.
 QuantVGGT can achieve significant performance improvements even under extreme quantization settings compared to existing methods, demonstrating its quantization friendliness towards 3D reconstruction models.

 \textbf{Point Map Estimation.} To comprehensively evaluate the generalized quantization performance of VGGT, we further extend the experiment to the point map estimation task on DTU dataset~\citep{jensen2014dtu}.
 For evaluation, we sample keyframes every 5 images.
 The results are presented in Tab.~\ref{tab:dtu}.
-It is worth mentioning that the calibration dataset is all from Co3Dv2 training set, meaning that the DTU data are unknown for the calibration process.
-We identify that all existing quantization methods still show certain performance degradation even under W8A8.
+It is worth mentioning that the calibration dataset is all from CO3Dv2 training set, meaning that the DTU data are unknown for the calibration process.
 However, QuantVGGT still generalizes well on the point map estimation task, with even improved metrics compared with the FP model under W8A8.
-For W4A4 setting, all existing methods show notable performance degradation, like Quarot with ACC. of only 1.593.
+For W4A4 setting, all existing methods show notable performance degradation, like QuaRot with ACC. of only 1.593.
 While QuantVGGT achieves ACC. of 1.282, significantly closer to the FP performance of 1.185.
 This demonstrates QuantVGGT's ability to adapt to large 3D models such as VGGT quantization, and can maintain strong generalization ability with an efficient PTQ process.